9 Healthy Alternatives To Junk Food

 There are many different, healthy alternatives to junk food that you can try, which may appeal to your child.
 It is also imperative that, as a parent, you act as a role model and inculcate the habit of healthy eating at home, which your child will surely imbibe.

 We bring you some easy-to-try healthy alternatives to junk food:

 1. French fries (packaged or from the fast-food joint) vs Baked potato wedges

 The next time you visit a fast-food joint, think twice.
 French fries are loaded with calories, bad fats and salt.
-According to a study, Fried potato consumption is associated with elevated mortality: an 8-y longitudinal cohort study, published in The American Journal of Clinical Nutrition, in the year 2017, lead author Dr Nicola Veronese and colleagues suggested that fried potato consumption is associated with elevated mortality.
+According to a study, Fried potato consumption is associated with elevated mortality: an 8-years long study, published in The American Journal of Clinical Nutrition, in the year 2017, lead author Dr Nicola Veronese and colleagues suggested that fried potato consumption is associated with elevated mortality.
 Baked potato wedges, on the other hand, contain no oil, and can be made with fresh potatoes.

 Healthy alternative: Baked potato wedges

 Who does not love biting into a big, juicy burger?
 Children certainly do!
 Yes, a burger may taste yummy; but, it is bad for health.
 Apart from being loaded with calories, they contain additives, which many manufacturers and food joints use to preserve the burger meat.
 Extra calories and unhealthy additives, combined with the cheese, mayonnaise, etc., make the burger a strict no-no. A far better option would be brown bread.
 It aids weight loss, has the germ and bran intact and contains more nutrients.